tuanhdao/MEDLab/README.md

-# FYRE
+# MEDLab
-To use for the modified FYRE version of Island Getaway using code written by https://github.com/Kodiologist (Kujawa et al., 2014).
+To use for the modified FYRE version of Island Getaway using code written by https://github.com/Kodiologist (Kujawa et al., 2014) and other tasks.